 Living in this frantic world and playing by today’s society rules kill our ability to relax, live the present moment and experience the beauty and authenticity of here and now.
 So let’s stop for a second, take a deep breath and celebrate every single moment of our precious life through:

 - Breathing exercises

 - Practicing Mindful relaxation

 5. Give yourself a reality check

-When you have a catastrophic thinking and worst-case scenarios playing in your head there are actually some easy and effective grounding techniques that will help you to come back to reality.
+When you have catastrophic thinking and worst-case scenarios playing in your head there are actually some easy and effective grounding techniques that will help you to come back to reality.

 - Stop, take a deep breath and look around.
 Ask yourself a question: Is the situation really as bad as you catastrophic thinking tells you?

-- Come to your senses – reconnect with the reality using your senses.
+- Come to your senses – reconnect with reality using your senses.
 What do you see?
 Is there any particular flavor you can detect?
 Can you pinch yourself?